sammarth-k/chandralc/README.md

 ##### Cite chandralc

-If you use ``chandralc`` in your research, please cite it ass follows:
+If you use ``chandralc`` in your research, please cite it as follows:

 ```
 @MISC{chandralc,